Wii system software: Crunchyroll

-In late 2014, Crunchyroll released their video app for the Wii's successor, Wii U, in North America.
-However, believing there are still many actively connected Wii consoles in its twilight years, Crunchyroll had surprised users with a Crunchyroll channel for the Wii as well, launching the app categorized under WiiWare on October 15, 2015 in North America and the PAL regions.
+In December 2014, Crunchyroll released their video app for the Wii's successor, Wii U, in North America.
+However, believing that many Wii consoles were still being used at the time, Crunchyroll released a Crunchyroll channel for the Wii without any prior announcement, launching the app categorized under WiiWare on October 15, 2015, in North America and the PAL regions.
 The Crunchyroll Wii channel only permitted access to Premium account holders to the majority of the prime content.
-On May 5, 2017, less than 20 months after its launch, Crunchyroll ceased support for the Wii due to technical limitations after the service updated with new technology.
+On May 5, 2017, less than 20 months after its launch, Crunchyroll ended support for the Wii due to technical limitations after the service updated with new technology.